cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc.rst

 Start Cloudmesh VM
 ------------------

-We can now start Cloudmesh VM
+We can now start Cloudmesh VM on OpenStack India.

 ``cm-mooc start``